Generic Name: apremilast (a PRE mi last)

 Otezla (apremilast) inhibits an enzyme within your immune system that can affect certain cells and contribute to inflammation in the body.

-Otezla is used to treat the symptoms of active psoriatic arthritis in adults.
+Otezla is used to treat active psoriatic arthritis in adults.

 Before taking this medicine